demisto/content/Packs/CrowdStrikeMalquery/Integrations/CrowdStrikeMalquery/README.md

 ### cs-malquery-fuzzy-search
 ***
-Search Falcon MalQuery quickly, but with more potential for false positives.
-Search for a combination of hex patterns and strings in order to identify samples based upon file content at byte level granularity.
+Searches Falcon MalQuery quickly.
+Uses partial matching, but with more potential for false positives.
+Search for a combination of hex patterns and strings to identify samples based upon file content.

 #### Base Command